podondra/gym-rl/surveys/reinforcement-learning.md

 def policy_iteration(env, gamma=1.0):
     """Policy iteration algorithm.

-    Retruns optimal policy and optimal state-value function for given MDP.
+    Return optimal policy and optimal state-value function for given MDP.

     env is a OpenAI gym environment transition dynamics as attribute P. gamma is a discount rate.